KabirBatra06/AES-Encryption/README.md

 As part of my deep dive into cryptography and secure computing, I implemented the **Advanced Encryption Standard (AES-256)** algorithm in Python.
 This project focuses on encrypting and decrypting messages using a **256-bit key**, adhering to the AES encryption standard.

-## Implementatin details for Plaintext Encryption:
+## Implementation details for Plaintext Encryption:
 - **Object-Oriented Python Implementation**: Designed an `AES` class that efficiently performs encryption and decryption operations.
 - **Key Expansion for 256-bit Key**: Implemented a key schedule to handle the 256-bit key, ensuring correct generation of round keys.
 - **Encryption Pipeline**: